Exploring the Salkantay Trek: An In-Depth Guide

 Is the Salkantay Trek circuit more challenging than the Classic Inca Trail?

 Indeed.
-The Salkantay Trek is renowned for its rugged, steep terrain in the Cusco Amazon and the Andes, and it goes higher.
-The short Inca Trail walking distance from the Salkantay Trail compared to the classic Inca Trail is 39.9 km (24.7 miles) long, but the classic Inca Trail is 42 km (26 miles) long.
+The Salkantay Trek is renowned for its rugged, steep terrain in the Cusco Amazon and the Andes, and it reaches higher elevations.
+The short Inca Trail, which connects to the Salkantay Trail, is 39.9 km (24.7 miles) long, while the classic Inca Trail is 42 km (26 miles).

 Does the Salkantay Trek include your entrance ticket to Machu Picchu?